 Rewards rate winner: QuicksilverOne

-The Platinum doesn’t offer any rewards, so the QuicksilverOne is the clear winner here.
-The QuicksilverOne allows you to earn unlimited 1.5 percent cashback on all your purchases.
+The Platinum doesn’t offer any rewards, so the QuicksilverOne wins in this category.
+The QuicksilverOne allows you to earn unlimited 1.5 percent cash back on all your purchases.

 Annual fee winner: Capital One Platinum